Kenneth Renshaw, Biography

 Interested in finding new ways to communicate with modern audiences through multiple artistic mediums and technology, Kenneth serves as Artistic Advisor for Yang Bao Studios, a performance space in Lake Champlain VT featuring instrumental music, dance, film, and electronic music.

 Kenneth was a recipient of the Kovner Fellowship at The Juilliard School, where he holds both Master's and Bachelor's degrees.
-His teachers include Itzhak Perlman, Li Lin, Catherine Cho, Donald Weilerstein, Ian Swensen, and Lynn Oakley.
+His teachers include Itzhak Perlman, Li Lin, Donald Weilerstein, Ian Swensen, and Lynn Oakley.